myrpg-fun/lizzi/README.md

         this.set({
             header: 'Example',
-            text: 'This is zzField example',
+            description: 'This is zzField example',
             name: 'Lizzi'
         })
     }